 In a recent article by Education Week, administrators described today’s crowdfunding process as “decentralized,” and the Tennessee Comptroller stated that the “sites are problematic for school districts because of lack of adequate controls.”
 He’s not the first one to say this either.
 A growing number of state auditors, district superintendents, business officers and district attorneys and accountants recognize this exposure.
 They have made it clear that crowdfunding presents real problems for existing management systems, and that the practice must meet district legal requirements.

 School districts assume all liabilities related to crowdfunding as soon as someone within a school or district uses their position to raise funds.
 State laws delegate responsibility to school districts for activities in schools in this area including the academic and other purposes of those activities and accounting for use of funds including procurement.
 In addition, federal laws govern student privacy and students with special needs including compliance with written requests on the webpage viewed by prospective donors.
 Districts who have no processes or policies place themselves in legal jeopardy.
-Here are many of the liabilities that school districts should be aware of:
+Below we explore many of the liabilities that school districts should be aware of.

 Federal laws govern student privacy and prevent student information from being disclosed.
-This can happen all too easily through student and classroom photographs, and/or a combination of written information in the campaign story, pitch, and description.
+Images from the school, or taken at the school by an employee or agent, and used in a crowdfunding campaign might violate student privacy.
+This scenario can happen all too easily with photographs taken in the classroom, especially when combined with written information in the campaign story, pitch, and description.
 In some cases, this type of posting needs to be reviewed by a district’s safety and security division for the protection of the students and the organizer.

 Personal Collection of Funds

 Funds should never be routed through the personal bank accounts of any district members.
 Donations should always be donated to and collected by the school or district.
 Funds that are collected within personal bank accounts open up accountability issues, and also create tax issues for both the organizer and the donor.
-Public employees (those who work for the school district) are prohibited by law from using their position to obtain funding or donations, and there are limits on the acceptance of gifts.
-A teacher who raises money to purchase supplies for their classroom, or a coach who raises money to purchase new equipment for a team, and collects that money in a personal bank account, can be seen as using their position to solicit funds.
 When donations are made to and collected by an individual, that person is susceptible to taxes, and the donations are not tax-deductible for the donor.

 Accountability of Funds